 Second Edition, 2015.
-First Edition copyright © 1965 by Theosophical University Press (print and PDF eBook versions also available).
+First Edition copyright © 1965 by Theosophical University Press (print and PDF eBook and audio mp3 versions also available).
 Electronic version ISBN 978-1-55700-035-4.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without permission of Theosophical University Press.
 For ease of searching, no diacritical marks appear in this electronic version of the text.

 TUP Online Menu